 Lying like stepping stones to the Antarctic continent are the little known Subantarctic Islands.
 Our journey also includes The Snares, Auckland, Macquarie and Campbell Islands.
 They break our long journey, but more importantly, they help prepare us for what lies ahead, for these islands are part of the amazing and dynamic Southern Ocean ecosystem of which Antarctica is at the very heart.
 It is the powerhouse which drives this ecosystem upon which the world depends.

-Enjoy breakfast at the hotel and exploring the local attractions before heading to the Port of Bluff, where you will board the Spirit of Enderby.
+Enjoy breakfast at the hotel and exploring the local attractions before heading to the Port of Bluff, where you will embark your ship.
 Settle into your cabin and join your expedition team and the captain for a welcome on board

 Staggeringly, The Snares are home to more nesting seabirds than all of the British Isles put together.
 Zodiac cruising the coast we learn how the islands got their name and in the sheltered bays we should see the endemic Snares Crested Penguin, the Cape Petrel and Buller’s Albatross nesting on the imposing cliffs.